ironbar/arc25/docs/05_Solution_Summary.md

 Although it was the dominant approach in the ARC24 prize and very likely one of the dominant approaches in ARC25, I don't believe it is the best bet to solve ARC-AGI-2 because:

 - Transduction does not seem to be the best way to solve the complex tasks from [ARC-AGI-2](https://arcprize.org/arc-agi/2/) that have multiple interacting rules.
-On the other hand, code allows to express any combination of rules.
+On the other hand, code allows expressing any combination of rules.
-- Predictions generated with transduction do not have any guarantee to be correct.
-On the other hand, code can be tested with the training samples of each task, and this allows to reject incorrect programs.
+- Predictions generated with transduction do not have any guarantee of being correct.
+On the other hand, code can be tested with the training samples of each task, and this allows rejecting incorrect programs.
 - The models used for transduction are black boxes.
-On the other hand, when doing program synthesis we can interpret the generated code and make a better diagnose of the failures.
+On the other hand, when doing program synthesis, we can interpret the generated code and make a better diagnosis of the failures.

-The advantage of transduction is that the signal when doing test-time training is much better and direct than the one that can be obtained when doing test-time training with hindsight relabeling.
+The advantage of transduction is that the signal when doing test-time training is much better and more direct than the one that can be obtained when doing test-time training with hindsight relabeling.
 Transduction can solve ARC, but I don't believe it is the easiest way to do it.
-Using more data for pretraining, an architecture with better inductive priors (that will better represent the logic of the tasks) and improvements in the test-time training setup, it would be possible to solve ARC-AGI-2 (but it is easier to do it with induction).
+Using more data for pretraining, an architecture with better inductive priors (that will better represent the logic of the tasks), and improvements in the test-time training setup, it would be possible to solve ARC-AGI-2, but it is easier to do it with induction.

 #### Natural language program search (o3)

 Although OpenAI did not share any details of how a fine-tuned version of o3 was able to solve ARC-AGI-1, it is believed that it used natural language program search.
-For each task, o3 described the task using natural language, then transformed the grids conditioned on that description and analyzed the outputs to find errors and refine the description of the task.
+For each task, o3 described the task using natural language, then transformed the grids conditioned on that description, and analyzed the outputs to find errors and refine the description of the task.
 However:

-- Any natural language description of a task can be implemented using python code.
-And it could be expressed in a short program if a good domain specific language (DSL) is available.
-Thus I don't see a clear advantage of using natural language over python code.
+- Any natural language description of a task can be implemented using Python code.
+And it could be expressed in a short program if a good domain-specific language (DSL) is available.
+Thus I don't see a clear advantage of using natural language over Python code.
 - All deep learning models are fallible.
 Even if the model finds the correct description of the task, it might fail to transform the grids accordingly.
-On the other hand, the python interpreter is a deterministic executor: once a correct program is found, it will always produce the correct output.
+On the other hand, the Python interpreter is a deterministic executor: once a correct program is found, it will always produce the correct output.

 #### Program search with frontier models